AxelUlmestig/Appiot-Edison-GateWay/README.md

   - Press 'Register Gateway'.
   - Give it a unique serial number and choose the Gateway Type that you just created.
-  - Name you gateway something creative, like 'Edison Gateway'.
+  - Name you gateway something creative, like "Edison Gateway".
   - Press 'Register'.

 ### 4.3: Export device